As modified by Board Resolution 2016-31 on 14 June 2016.

 The process for the removal of Officers is defined in the By-Laws.

-If an office is vacated, the position may be filled at a subsequent regular meeting of the Board of Trustees, using these election procedures.
+If an office is vacated, the position may be filled during a regular meeting of the Board of Trustees, using these election procedures.